kiyoon/nvim-hand-gesture/README.md

 - Adjusting size of splits

 I'd be happy if anyone shares their own use cases and good sets of defaults!

+## Acknowledgement

+This is a porting of [TSM demo](https://github.com/mit-han-lab/temporal-shift-module/tree/master/online_demo) in order to use it to control Neovim.